donkeysharp/gocho/README.md

 Which will ask for the different settings and create a `.gocho.conf` file.

-Once settings file is created run the next to start sharing:
+Once settings file is created, run the next to start sharing:

     $ gocho start

 ![alt Gocho wizard](docs/gocho-configure.gif)

 ### Use command line flags
-If you don't want to specify a configuration file or want to share a directory other than the specified on the `.gocho.conf` file, run:
+If you don't want to specify a configuration file, or want to share a directory which is not specified on the `.gocho.conf` file, run:

     $ gocho start --dir /some/directory --id my-computer-tmp